 There is a lot of snow in Yellowstone in February, meaning that you’ll probably be hiking in more than just your hiking boots.
-Snowshoeing and cross country skiing are incredible ways to experience the backcountry of Yellowstone in the winter.
-Many trails are open for these activities in Mammoth Hot Springs, Old Faithful and Grand Canyon of Yellowstone.
-Winter guided tours are a great way to experience the park—with gear provided, and lodging and transportation included, you can relax and enjoy Yellowstone in a way that not many others do.
+Snowshoeing and cross-country skiing are incredible ways to experience the backcountry of Yellowstone in the winter.
+Many trails are open for these activities near Mammoth Hot Springs, Old Faithful, and the Grand Canyon of Yellowstone.
+Winter guided tours are a great way to experience the park.
+With gear, lodging, meals, and transportation included, you can relax and enjoy Yellowstone in a way that not many others do.
 Adventurous visitors can embark on backcountry ski expeditions with winter camping but Yellowstone backpacking trips in the conventional sense are not possible in February.

 Weather in February